jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 61: July 7, 2017

+**Today's Progress**: Got up early and learned about resource cleanup.
+Worked with using the IDisposable interface.

 ### Day 60: July 6, 2017

 **Today's Progress**: Read about catching exceptions at different levels and learned how to use try/finally.